Annex-81-C3/data-driven-KPIs-review/index.md

 <!-- ### ***Overview*** -->

 ### ***Appendices***

+***Appendix A***

 The details of the reviewed articles and KPIs in the paper's Appendix can be found in this Google sheet:
 - Reviewed articles: [Table A1](https://docs.google.com/spreadsheets/d/1BYvYF_kVScc9upolPzEZHnIsrvBP2N2_1fS-nBxO2nI/edit#gid=1335917425)
 - Reviewed KPIs: [Table A2](https://docs.google.com/spreadsheets/d/1BYvYF_kVScc9upolPzEZHnIsrvBP2N2_1fS-nBxO2nI/edit#gid=978094966)

-The Jupyter Notebook that analyzes the reviewed articles and KPIs can be found [here](https://colab.research.google.com/drive/1gbz13aGcwLCQLryAQufPZywPOp-QQmW0)
+The Jupyter Notebook that analyzes the reviewed articles and KPIs can be found [here](https://colab.research.google.com/drive/1gbz13aGcwLCQLryAQufPZywPOp-QQmW0).

+***Appendix B***

+The complete list of the 16 identified available datasets of buildings performing DR with detailed information about their respective study and a link to download the datasets when the latter are available can be found in [this Google sheet](https://docs.google.com/spreadsheets/d/1oeuAFI0595vohN7Fvo8apNX_4faoa-SyQUJTlcVQ0Bo/edit?usp=sharing).

+The Jupyter Notebook that analyzes the collected datasets can be found [here](https://colab.research.google.com/drive/1xg7Z6nkgdF7o4sU7VZSM4zHMIhxiCZEb?usp=sharing).

 ### ***Acknowledgements***